quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   Receive 9 -> Send ACK because of 4
 ~~~

+## Setting the Reordering Threshold value {#set-threshold}

+In order to ensure timely loss detection, it is optimal to send a Reordering
+Threshold value of 1 less than the packet threshold used by the data sender for
+loss detection.
+If the threshold is smaller, an ACK_FRAME is sent before the
+packet can be declared lost based on the packet threshold.
+If the value is
+larger, it causes unnecessary delays. ({{Section 18.2 of QUIC-RECOVERY}})
+recommends a default packet threshold for loss detection of 3, equivalent to
+a Reordering Threshold of 2.

 ## Expediting Congestion Signals {#congestion}

 An endpoint SHOULD send an immediate acknowledgement when a packet marked